Parish of St Helier

 A legacy worth fighting for: Honouring World War 1 in St Helier

-To design historical dialogues that honour Jersey’s World War 1 heroes, both on island and on the front line, was an incredibly poignant and meaningful brief for the studio and one we are now very proud to the see the results of.
-This brief was presented to us by the award winning and competition winning architect Siobhann Macleod from Axis Mason.
-Having won the competition tender with her structure design, she employed The Potting Shed to work with her on the execution of the typography on said structures.
+To design historical dialogues that honour Jersey’s World War 1 heroes, both on island and on the front line, was an incredibly poignant and meaningful brief for the studio and one we are now very proud to see the results of.
+This brief was presented to us by the award-winning and competition-winning architect Siobhann Macleod from Axis Mason.
+Having won the competition tender with her structure design, she engaged Potting Shed to work with her on the execution of the typography for said structures.

-We were provided with a vast amount of content and dialogue that had already been beautifully researched from an incredible local historian.
-We began by selecting content that truly enabled us to provide a voice for the structures.
-At times you well up, at times you laugh and at times you feel as though you were there.
+We were provided with a vast amount of content and dialogue that had already been beautifully researched by an incredible local historian.
+We began by selecting content that truly enabled us to give voice to the structures.
+At times you well up, at times you laugh, and at times you feel as though you were there.
 However, every voice in all the words we chose was larger than any design or typography we produced.
-When we found ourselves at this junction we had to manage our creative subjectivity with the true honouring of this memorial.
+When we found ourselves at this junction, we had to manage our creative subjectivity with the true honouring of this memorial.
 We needed to let the voices be heard and remembered and design from a meaningful origin.

-The memorial is ever changing, the Core 10 metal will age over time, intentionally, the stone piece is lit from underneath as if buoyant with a sense of hope, in contrast the metal structure is lit from within, perpetuating the lives shining on in memory forever.
+The memorial is ever-changing; the Core 10 metal will age over time.
+Intentionally, the stone piece is lit from below, as if buoyant with a sense of hope; in contrast, the metal structure is lit from within, perpetuating the lives that shine on in memory forever.

 “Mémouaithe sans fîn - honneur êtèrnel.”